 This is very symbolic for a maritime country.
 Even 50 years ago, elegant ships could often be found in Greek homes.
 Now their place has been taken by the Christmas tree, which has come from the West.
 Although most often in cities you can see both symbols of Christmas at the same time.

 However, Chios, predominantly a naval island, continues to adhere to the old custom of paying homage to its sailors and preserving folk traditions.
 Every year on New Year's Eve, the custom of New Year's boats is revived.
-People from different areas gather in groups and carefully create imitations of merchant and warships.
-The size of the ships - up to 5.5 meters!
+People gather in groups and carefully create imitations of merchant and warships.
+The size of the ships is up to 5.5 meters!
 There is a prize for the best ship, but for most the main thing is participation.

-One of the oldest traditions, which is about 1,500 years old, is cutting the Vasilopitu pie for the New Year.
+One of the oldest traditions, which is about 1.500 years old, is cutting the Vasilopita pie for the New Year.
 A coin is hidden in the pie, and whoever gets it will be lucky in the new year.
-By the way, the tradition comes from St. Basil, whom, like Santa Claus, everyone is waiting for on New Year's Eve.
+By the way, the tradition comes from Agios Vasilis, whom, like Santa Claus, everyone is waiting for on New Year's Eve.

 Interestingly, each region of Greece has its own New Year and Christmas traditions!
 Here are the most famous of them.

 - Feeding the spring in Central Greece.
 A few hours before dawn, the girls go in complete silence to the local springs to “feed” them.
 They bring oil, wheat, honey and "give" them to the water.
 They empty the vessels with “old” water and collect new ones, which will bring good luck and prosperity to the house.